Clausal — Syntax Design¶

 Multiple goals in a body are separated by commas, with each goal on its own line:

-Facts (trivially true rules) are written without a body:
+But there is a shorthand for this.
+Facts (trivially true rules) are simply written without a body, only a trailing comma:

 Grammar rules (Definite Clause Grammars):